 Best Disney Dining Plan Snack Credit Uses

-This post covers the best-value snack credit uses on the 2020 Disney Dining Plan.
-These include delicious Walt Disney World desserts, cupcakes, Epcot festival snacks, Dole Whips, Starbucks specialty drinks, and much more!
+This post covers the best-value snack credit uses on the 2024 Disney Dining Plan.
+These include delicious Walt Disney World desserts, cupcakes, EPCOT festival snacks, Dole Whips, Starbucks specialty drinks, and more.
 Maximizing the ‘bang for your buck’ out of each snack credit is important for a couple of reasons, which we’ll cover in this post.
-(Updated January 22, 2020.)
+(Updated June 8, 2023.)

 Unfortunately, the most common snacks you’ll find at Walt Disney World are poor uses of your snack credits.
 We cover this, and the pitfalls of using your precious credits on them, in our Worst Uses of Disney Dining Plan Credits at Walt Disney World post.
 (Seriously, stay away from Goofy’s Candy Company and fresh fruit…albeit for very different reasons!)